codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 Codefresh is using this information to fill the deployment history in the GitOps dashboard.

-## Creating a basic CD pipeline for GitOps
+## Creating a Basic CD Pipeline for GitOps

 To create a CD pipeline in Codefresh that is responsible for GitOps deployments you must first disable the auto-sync behavior of ArgoCD.
 You can disable auto-sync either from the GUI or via the [command line](https://argoproj.github.io/argo-cd/user-guide/auto_sync/):